mike-north/typescript-courses/packages/website/content/blog/intermediate-v2/06-infer/index.md

 }
 ```

-Look at all that great type information.
-It's a shape that none of those type aliases are exported!
-You want to be able to create a variable to hold a value of type `FruitOrderPreferences`, so we can assemble the right data together, log it, and then pass it to the `createOrder` to create that `FruitOrder`.
+Look at all that great type information -- it's a shame that none of it is exported!

+Our goal is to **create a well-typed variable to hold a value of type `FruitOrderPreferences`**, so we can assemble the right data together, log it, and then pass it to the `createOrder` to create that `FruitOrder`.
 A starting point for this code is below.
+All we need to do is replace `GetFirstArg<T> = any` with a more meaningful type expression.

 ```ts twoslash
 // @filename: node_modules/fruit-market.ts